-Resident/Non-Resident status for tax purposes is not related to residency status for immigration purposes.
+Resident/Non-Resident status for tax purposes is not always the same as residency status for immigration purposes.

 WHEN: If you are a resident or nonresident alien who earned wages subject to withholding, you must mail your federal tax return on or before April 15th.
 Louisiana State tax returns are due on or before May 15th.
 Remember that statements and tax returns for the current year cannot be filed before January 1 of the following year.

-WHERE: All nonresident alien tax returns and statements are mailed to the IRS Service Center in Philadelphia.
-All resident alien tax returns are mailed to the address included on the form’s instructions.
+WHERE: All 1040NR nonresident alien tax returns and statements are mailed to the IRS Service Center in Austin or Charlotte.
+All resident alien tax returns are mailed to the address included on the form's instructions.

 Before mailing your return to the IRS or the State of Louisiana, you should make and keep a photocopy of your completed tax forms and any documentation submitted with them.
 In addition to maintaining good tax records, you will probably need a copy of any previous tax returns to complete your current return.
 If the IRS or the State of Louisiana should question your return, you cannot respond properly without an exact copy of the documents you submitted.
 As the IRS charges a fee to send you a photocopy of your return, it is much less expensive to make your own copy.

 Non-immigrants applying to USCIS for permanent residency may be required to produce copies of returns filed for the last three years.

 You should receive the following tax documents by January 31st every year: